Medal of Honor: Rising Sun: Plot

 The ending to Medal of Honor: Heroes revealed that Joseph was planning POW rescue raids, signifying that Joseph was eventually able to rescue Donnie later in the war.

+Development

+The game had a marketing budget of $6.3 million.

 Reception

 The PlayStation 2 version of Medal of Honor: Rising Sun received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom; and a "Gold" certification from the Verband der Unterhaltungssoftware Deutschland (VUD), for sales of at least 100,000 units across Germany, Switzerland and Austria.

-The game received "mixed or average" reviews according to video game review aggregator Metacritic.
-Critics agreed that the opening Pearl Harbour missions was a great introduction to the game, however the later missions afterwards were considered sub-par in comparison, leading to question whether the game was released unfinished.
+The game received "mixed or average" reviews according to video game review aggregator website Metacritic.
+Critics agreed that the opening Pearl Harbor missions was a great introduction to the game, however the later missions afterwards were considered sub-par in comparison, leading to question whether the game was released unfinished.

+Rising Sun did receive an award for "Outstanding Achievement in Original Music Composition" during the AIAS' 7th Annual Interactive Achievement Awards.

 Cancelled sequel

 A sequel was originally planned in which players would have assumed the role of Joseph's brother Donnie.
-However, this was canceled after Rising Sun received mixed reviews.
+However, it was canceled after Rising Sun received mixed reviews.